-Without regular commitment from families, the VFES PTO would not be the strong organization that it is.
-There are many ways for families to get involved – from one-time commitments to regular commitments throughout the year that can happen in the comfort of your home, or at the school.
+There are many ways for families to get involved – from one-time commitments to regular commitments throughout the year – that can happen in the comfort of your home, or at the school.

 - Art Goes To School: Acts as a liaison to the T/E chapter of Art Goes to School organization, as needed.
 Attend periodic meetings and assist art instructors during Art Goes to School Week in the spring.
 Contact school principal and coordinate booking, set-up and dismantle of the Large Group Room for Art Goes To School Week in conjunction with the school calendar.

 - Cultural Arts Coordinator: Work with the district-wide Cultural Arts organization and school personnel to plan and book school-wide events, general as well as grade-specific Cultural Arts activities and programs.
 Work with grade level Cultural Arts volunteers who will oversee grade level specific cultural arts events.